 Be a Helper

 You don’t have to be a Boy Scout to help out your fellow citizen.
-If you see someone whose arms are overloaded with packages, open the door.
+If you see someone whose arms are overloaded with packages, open the door for them.
 Also, if you have just entered a building and someone is right behind you, hold the door to keep it from slamming in his or her face.
+These gestures of kindness are simple but make a big difference in everyone's mood.

 When you interact with other people, you need to respect them.
 Allow others to voice their opinions without argument.
 Respect their personal space as you would want others to respect yours.
 When you are in the company of someone of greater authority, show him or her proper respect.

-The old saying “If you don’t have anything nice to say, then don’t say anything” is wise and should be followed in most social situations.
+The old saying “If you don’t have anything nice to say, then don’t say anything” is wise and should be followed in most social and business situations.
 You’ll avoid having to backtrack or explain if you keep your snarky thoughts to yourself.
 Avoid gossip, even if it is juicy and entertaining.
+If you know that a political discussion will result in an argument and possibly even name calling, avoid starting one.

 Let Others Go First